linlinonepiece2003/SS2_project_chatDSA/README.md

 Đoàn Thị Thùy Linh
 Bùi Chu Bảo Yến
 # Technology use:
-OpenAi API; Python and Chain Library; other
+Germini API; Python and LangChain Library
 # Time Completed:
 Beyond the code, we also write research about how to train chatbots to become DSA bots.
 Thank you for reading!